Our 2 in 1 waterproof jacket in Ventile and Climashield

 In 2017, Stotz fully acquired the Ventile brand to expand its Etaproof fabric range.

-This is how the material becomes “waterproof”.
+This is how the material becomes "impermeable".

 It is therefore this alloy of very fine fibers and a very dense weave which gives all the properties to Ventile.

-Ventile and the “mass market” 📦
+The Ventile and the "mass market" 📦

 If this material is so fabulous, one might wonder why it hasn't become even more mainstream in men's fashion.

-They therefore had to develop a very specific dyeing process themselves to avoid streaks or irregularities in the color at the end of production.
+So they had to develop a very specific dyeing process themselves to avoid streaks or irregularities in the color at the end of production.

-This is why with this piece, I am very proud to participate in the democratization of this fabric.
+This is why, with this piece, I am very proud to participate in the democratization of this fabric.

 Ventile vs Gore-Tex/membrane: who wins? ⚔️

-• an Acronym jacket in Gore-Tex Pro
+• of an Acronym jacket in Gore-Tex Pro

 • and another in Ventile .

-It's very well explained in this article from the military brand UF Pro (which sells Gore-Tex and Ventile jackets).
+It is very well explained in this article from the military brand UF Pro (which sells Gore-Tex and Ventile jackets).

 The same goes for a summer climate: in an urban environment, the Ventile is very pleasant.

-How waterproof is Ventile? 🌧️
+How waterproof is the Ventile? 🌧️

 You go out into the street with a shirt and your jacket.